 At the other end of the plot, we’ve added a bench and some temporary beds (‘experimental’).
 The bench was desperately needed to store tools, as well as being a place to take a break.

-This week, our greenhouse *finally* arrived – though with a somewhat unusual base, and not the ‘upgraded’ one we asked for.
-Sydney doesn’t seem to mind though, and as someone that hates wind with a passion, she very much approves of her ‘grey house’ (“it’s not green, daddy – look! it’s grey!”)
+This week, our greenhouse *finally* arrived.
+Though with a somewhat unusual base, and not the ‘upgraded’ one we asked for.
+While this has scuppered our plans for the allotment somewhat, it’s not the end of the world.
+Sydney doesn’t seem to mind though… As someone that hates wind with a passion, she very much approves of her ‘grey house’ (“it’s not green, daddy – look! it’s grey!”)

 However, we have a long way to go before we get there – 15 more beds to buy and build, loads of timber to order, a greenhouse to fit, more soil to add, lots of bark to lay….and so on.